TheGrimsey/bevy_world_seed/README.md

 ## TODO

-- [X] Textures

-*Typical terrain texturing where we have a Vec4 where each channel represents a texture's strength.*

-    - [X] From modifiers
-    - [X] & heights.
-    - [X] angle

-    *Write to it using modifiers, i.e a spline modifier can apply a road texture.
-Probably want to be able to do some falloff & noise at the edges.*

-- [X] Take into account the next tile for normals at the edge.
-(We currently ignore corners but it seems to eb fine anyway?)

-*We get weird edges right now because the smooth normals only account for what exists on the tile.*

 - [ ] Base Height

 *Serializable/Deserializable base height that's able to be modified in editor and used instead of (or in addition to) noise.*